LiliaFramework/Lilia/instructions.md

     For each function listed in `functions.md`, write documentation using the exact structure and field labels as shown in the example below.
 Use the checkboxes in `functions.md` to track your progress - check off each function as you complete its documentation.

-    `functions.md` serves as your master checklist containing all 412 undocumented library functions organized by category (lia, lia.administrator, lia.attribs, etc.).
+    `functions.md` serves as your master checklist containing all 412 undocumented library functions organized by category (lia, lia.admin, lia.attribs, etc.).
 Each function has a checkbox that you must mark as completed once documented.

     You must follow this format exactly for every function:
         - Place the documentation block directly above the function it describes.